ejams/SensorCompanion-ArduinoCode/README.md

 # SensorCompanion-ArduinoCode
-The code for the Arduino portion of the my SensorCompanion project.
+The code for the Arduino portion of my SensorCompanion project.

 For instructions and a set-up diagram, proceed to the wiki page: https://github.com/ejams/SensorCompanion-ArduinoCode/wiki